deletedcu/angular-demo/lectures/day-1/05-angular-directives.md

 </div>
 ```

+`ngFor` is essentially an Angular `for` loop, so we're saying "for each _item_ in _object_, display _this_".

+Here, we have "for each `poke` in the `pokemon` object, display a `<li>` with that pokemon's `name`".

 Look at that!
-With one line, we printed out all our pokemon names!
+We're still displaying the entire JSON `pokemon` object from our file, so that you have a reference.
+Below the JSON, with one line of code, we printed out all our pokemon names.

+So to recap, **structural directives** add or remove elements from the DOM.
+Here, we're adding many `<li>`.

 ## Attribute Directives